bobbicodes/mecca/README.md

 You are the student.
 You are the composer.
 You are the creator.

-MECCA consists of a set of Bash scripts for creating instruments out of raw sound waves and composing them into songs in the style of NES or C64 sound chips.
+MECCA consists of a set of Bash scripts for creating instruments out of raw sound waves and composing them into songs in the style of the [NES](http://famitracker.com/wiki/index.php?title=Sound_hardware#Nintendo_MMC5) or [C64](https://en.wikipedia.org/wiki/MOS_Technology_6581) sound chips.

 See and hear it in action: